borkarsaish65/ml-projects-service/migrations/deleteDuplicateRecordsAcrossCollections/Readme.md

 #### Validation

-After the script has been executed in the staging environment, we can validate the data by utilizing the findDuplicateRecords.js script
+After the script has been executed in the staging environment, we can validate the data by using the generated `successfully_deleted_duplicated_records.json` file.

-Run the script to delete duplicate projects.

-    node findDuplicateRecords.js

-This script will log if there are duplicates present or not present in the database.
+Retrieve the project IDs from `successfully_deleted_duplicated_records.json` and include them in the body of the DBfind API request as follows.

+        {
+          "query": {
+              "_id": {
+                  "$in": [
+                      // Add project ids here
+                      ]
+                    }
+          },
+          "mongoIdKeys": [
+              "_id"
+          ],
+          "projection": [

+          ],
+          "limit": 200,
+          "skip": 0
+      }

+If no records are found that means all the duplicate records have been deleted and the script execution was successful.